panda-yoo/LBM_/README.md

-# Creating a README.md file for the LBM_PROJECT_FILES based on the provided project structure

-readme_text = """
 # LBM_PROJECT_FILES

 This repository contains implementations of various **Lattice Boltzmann Method (LBM)** simulations in both **Python** and **C++**.
 The simulations span across 1D, 2D, and multiphysics applications such as diffusion, cavity flow, Poiseuille flow, and vortex shedding.